Opinion

 5

-Greg over 10 years ago
+Greg about 11 years ago

 You sound like an insufferable, pedantic, borderline autist.
 The only reason you keep writing such negative things about fraternities is that no reasonable organization would ever want to be a part of it and the Tech gives you an outlet to concern troll.